Ruth DeFriesRuth S. DeFries

 M. Songer, “Dynamics of Non-Timber Forest Product Extraction in a Protected Tropical Dry Forest Area in Southeast Asia” (awarded 2006)

-V. Gutierrez, "Integrating Land Transformation Process into Fire and Carbon Modeling in Amazonia" (advanced to candidacy)
+V. Gutierrez, "Integrating Land Transformation Process into Fire and Carbon Modeling in Amazonia" (awarded 2013)

 M. Fagan, "Growing up Fragmented: Improving Estimates of Carbon Sequestration from Tropical Reforestation" (advanced to candidacy)